 The rugged design of the ThermaPrint 64 Series Printing Systems is powered by 4 – 6 motors dependent on configuration.
 A custom Collection Magazine is adequate for most applications; a Powered Stacker provides additional capacity for larger production runs and for precise stacking of packaging such as small Lids or Cards.

 In addition to pre-formed packages, the ThermaPrint 64 Standard industrial label printer may be configured as a Roll-to-Sheet (Lid) Printing System by integration of an industrial Cutter and Roll Feed Module.

 The 64 bit processor and increased memory provide improved custom printing capabilities and compatibility with most types of software.
 Higher Print and Slew speeds increase throughput which is further enhanced by Top Loading of product to allow continuous operation.

-All systems are custom configured in accordance with package type and size.
+All label printing systems are custom configured in accordance with package type and size.
 Following are the general specifications for the ThermaPrint 64 Series of Package Printing Systems.
 Specific specifications are dependent on system configuration.

 |Print Technology Thermal Transfer Near Edge||Near-Edge 305 DPI, High Speed Printhead|